aphex-/Shader-Collection/README.md

 Shader-Collection
 =================

-Some GLSL Shader that I made.
+Some GLSL Shaders that I made.
+Live preveiws can be found here: https://www.shadertoy.com/user/LucaHofmann